quiet-node/hiero-consensus-node/platform-sdk/docs/core/gossip/rpc/rpc-gossip.md

 ```

 There is also corresponding send message interface.
 Writing messages is asynchronous, they are mostly prepared from the socket read thread and put into a queue, which is later processed by socket write thread.

+Actual synchronization logic is identical to one described at - [Sync protocol](../syncing/sync-protocol.md).

 # Relationships between classes